gbagan/gmark/README.md

     cd demo/scripts
     ./compile-all.sh

+In the rest of the readme, suppose that we are in demo/scripts.

 **To generate an entire workflow, use the prepared script play.sh:**
-(suppose we are currently in demo/scripts)

     ./play.sh